foundrybot-ca/foundrybot/README.md

 additionally: Ive included some sample commands to help you along.. simply type "shl" from thee root terminal for help

-# Notes:
-## 1. A build machine
-Any modern Linux box (laptop, workstation, or another VM).
-Bash + standard tools (curl, xorriso, qemu-img, etc.).
-A Debian ISO (Trixie / 13.x works out of the box).
-Your SSH key (id_ed25519.pub) for the admin user.

-## 2. A target
-Proxmox node (this example), or
-Cloud account (AWS / other KVM-based clouds), or Bare-metal box that can boot UEFI images.

-# Optional,
+**# Optional**
-The script can also be deployed via EXPORTS
+The script can also be deployed via EXPORTS and called from cron for "timed" deployments, ie: spin up at 7am, teardown at 4pm .. power off.

 Examples:
 Deploy to proxmox using the script defaults